semper-lux/barquinero-site/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: PhD student in Mathematics at the University of Iowa
-#  Quick learner with the ability and desire to jump into new roles.
-Worked extensively with AUTOSAR and automotive development standards.
-Experienced in optimizing for automotive microcontrollers.
-Current mathematics Masters student, looking to apply math background in new and interesting ways.
-Highly efficient in agile development environments.

 # Interests to show in About widget
 interests: